Chamomile – The Unsung Hero of Teas

 When we think of the healing power of tea we often turn to green tea, white tea or even black tea as the superheroes.
 There is an unsung hero among popular teas and it has to do with the little white and yellow daisy-like flower called chamomile.
 As gentle and dainty as the flower appears, don’t be fooled – chamomile is a powerhouse when it comes to healing properties.
 Chamomile has been used medicinally worldwide for centuries.
 With a known calming quality it is popular to drink chamomile tea after dinner and it is also used as gentle sedative during stressful times and to induce a state of calm.
 Newer research suggests that the healing powers of chamomile may also include prevention of certain cancers including thyroid cancer and prostate cancer.
 Drinking chamomile tea is also associated with an overall decreased risk of death from all causes in Hispanic American women over age 65.

 Chamomile’s healing properties are well documented.
-The flowers have demonstrated anti-inflammatory, antispasmodic, and digestive properties as well as other healing benefits.
-Chamomile flowers can be placed in a vaporizer and inhaled for respiratory tract support and inflammation.
-Recent data on chamomile tea consumption in Hispanic women over 65 years old showed an overall 29% decreased risk of death from all causes compared to non-chamomile tea drinkers.
-That is quite significant and unfortunately, this effect was not demonstrated in men.
+It has anti-inflammatory and other healing properties.
+It can be placed in a vaporizer and inhaled for respiratory tract support and inflammation.
+Recent data on chamomile tea consumption in Hispanic women over 65 years old showed an overall 29% decreased risk of death from all causes compared to non chamomile tea drinkers.
+That is quite significant and unfortunately this effect was not demonstrated in men.